cemsbv/nuclei/docs/tree/getting_started.rst

-To help the user create a `schema` to use in the API call `nuclei` has a :func:`nuclei.utils.python_types_to_message` function.
-This function transforms python types to JSON types.
+To help the user create a `schema` to use in the API call `nuclei` has a :func:`nuclei.client.main.NucleiClient` class.
+This classes holds a `call_endpoint` function that transforms python types to JSON types.

-The following code-block creates a `pandas.DataFrame` and transforms it to a serialized DataFrame.
+The following code-block shows the mechanism behind module.
+First we create a `pandas.DataFrame` and transforms it to a serialized DataFrame.

 .. ipython:: python

     import pandas as pd

-    from nuclei import utils
+    from nuclei.client import utils

     schema = pd.get_dummies(pd.Series(list('abcaa')))
     print(utils.python_types_to_message(schema))

-To transform a serialized DataFrame to its original type use the :func:`nuclei.utils.python_types_to_message` function.
+To transform a serialized DataFrame to its original type use the :func:`nuclei.client.utils.python_types_to_message` function.

 .. ipython:: python